SamedYalniz/CV/CV.md

-# Anna Holland Smith
+# Samed Yalniz
 ----------
 [Skills](#skills) | [Education](#education) | [Projects](#projects) | [Reviews](#reviews) | [Contact](#contact)

 :pencil2:

-I am a former Criminal Defence Lawyer excited to begin my career as a web developer.

-As a graduate of [Makers Academy](http://www.makersacademy.com/), an intensive 16-week coding bootcamp focused on Ruby and Javascript, I look forward to joining a company where I can make a real difference as a junior developer.
+I am an Economics and Management student [Makers Academy](http://www.makersacademy.com/), an intensive 16-week coding bootcamp focused on Ruby and Javascript, I look forward to joining a company where I can make a real difference as a junior developer besides my studies.

 During my time at Makers Academy I learned how to think more like a programmer, write clean test-driven code, and pick up new languages and technologies.
 As such, I subscribe to Agile/XP values and would also look for opportunities to continue with TDD (test-driven development) and pair programming in any future role.